Do you prefer a more guided approach to your questions? Please click here.

 I am a REDCap administrator for my institution.
 I have a question about my REDCap system.
 Can you help?

-Please leverage the consortium’s help resources – namely, Community and the weekly consortium teleconferences.
+Please leverage the consortium’s help resources – namely, Community and the weekly consortium webinars.
 Extensive assistance is available to all system administrators (not end-users), through the consortium’s existing help resources.
 Vanderbilt staff participate heavily in these resources; in general, we are unable to provide personal consultations or direct help outside of them.
 (This is explicitly described in Section 2.3 of the REDCap License terms.)

 How much ongoing technical support does a REDCap system require?